NelisW/my3D-Trium/building/Trium-build.md

 **Please do this test!**
 *In the entire procedure below the printer should not be plugged into the electricity supply in the wall.*  We want to measure the wires that normally carry lethal voltages when plugged into the wall.
 So please pull the plug and keep it pulled.
 In this procedure we assume that your house wiring is done correctly and we now want to verify that the printer and cable used with the printer is set up correctly.
 - Unplug the black printer supply cable from your mains connector in the wall.
-In other words, pull the mains plug well free from the electricity suppply.
+In other words, pull the mains plug well free from the electricity supply.
 And keep it free for the entire test.
 - Plug the kettle cord side into the C14 connector on your printer (the C14 is the thing in the pictures below).
 - Switch off the C14 switch on the printer (0 position).
 - Use the table below and measure the continuity between the pins on the plug that normally goes into the wall (but don't plug it into the wall!!!) and the wires on terminal on the printer's power supply (picture above).